tmathews/pager/README.md

 This software, Pager, does not track and or collect any personal information.
 The software does not communicate with any parties than otherwise listed below.

  * Google - To communicate with Google's services to enable core functionality of the software.
+See scope usage below.

 ### Google Scope Usage

- * Gmail (Read Only) - To pull the latest unread emails within the last day.
+ * gmail.readonly - To pull the latest unread emails within the last day.
 These are then displayed to the user with a toast notification.
 Emails are polled at the desired rate in the settings.
- * Calendar (Read Only) - To pull the events happening in the next 12 hours.
+ * calendar.events.readonly - To pull the events happening in the next 12 hours.
 Upon an event starting it is displayed with a toast notification.
 Events are polled at the desired rate in the settings.

 ## Terms & Conditions